jaberkow/WaveRL/README.md

 ## Training an agent

-To train an agent for 1000 timesteps and save it as 'my_first_agent.pkl', navigate to the `complex_envs` folder and run the following command:
+To train an agent for 1000 timesteps on the vibrating bridge environment and save it as 'my_first_agent.pkl', navigate to the `complex_envs` folder and run the following command:

 ```
 $ cd complex_envs
-$ python train.py -n 1000 -m my_first_agent
+$ python train.py -n 1000 -m my_first_agent -e VibratingBridge
 ```
 This command will also produce a TensorBoard folder at `./tensorboard_log` that can be visualized with